pwcrack/VNC-into-Kali-with-same-Session-Display-as-Physical-User/README.md

 # VNC INTO KALI WITH THE SAME SESSION/DISPLAY AS THE PHYSICAL USER

 If you run VNC as service (e.g. x11vnc) on Linux and connect it to Display :0 (the Physical Display) and make it available on port 5900 (the default port), everything will work fine until the screen is locked at which point the VNC Connection will go Black.
 Below is a detailed explanation and instructions for installing and using VNC to connect to the actual physical session and display of the physical user on debian linux.
-I did this using Kali Linux 2021.4a, but this should work on a wide variety of Debian distros include Ubuntu, etc.  Kali Linux uses LightDM as its Display Manager and for part of these instructions I make use of LightDM functionality.
-Therefore, as a pre-requisite, if you are not using LightDM, you may have to slightly modify these instructions for your Display Manager (Gnome Display Manager/GDM, etc.) or change your Display Manager to LightDM (there are instructions for doing that elsewhere on the internet.)
-I am using x11vnc as my vncserver.
+I did this using Kali Linux 2021.4a, but this should work on a wide variety of Debian distros include Ubuntu, etc.  I am using x11vnc as my vncserver.
 Xvnc, TightVNC, TIgerVNC and other VNC servers should also work as long as they offer the capability to specify a display (i.e. :0 or :1).
 This is not totally "a solution.”
 It is a bit of a work-around because it will require you to VNC into two different ports to complete the normal unlock process.

 # THE PROBLEM: